Vietnam.vn - Nền tảng quảng bá Việt Nam

 Vietnam athletics - Photo 2.

-The reason is the lack of a younger generation to succeed the names who have just retired from their careers such as Nguyen Thi Huyen and Bui Thi Thu Thao.
-The burden of current achievements almost entirely depends on the legs of the pillars who are about to pass their prime such as Nguyen Thi Oanh, Nguyen Thi Thanh Phuc, Nguyen Linh Na, and Nguyen Thi Hang.
+The reason is the lack of a younger generation to succeed the names that have just retired from their careers such as Nguyen Thi Huyen and Bui Thi Thu Thao.
+The burden of current achievements almost entirely depends on the legs of the pillars who are about to pass their prime such as Nguyen Thi Oanh, Nguyen Thi Thanh Phuc, Nguyen Linh Na and Nguyen Thi Hang.

 In addition, Vietnamese athletics has not invested in throwing, pushing, and jumping events.
 Outdated facilities, lack of coaches and highly qualified experts are also weaknesses that need to be overcome.